 More sophisticated buyers

 There’s no doubt customers are more savvy than they were 40 years ago.
 They have more information readily available, better buying processes and a far deeper understanding of the solutions available to them.
+This is a challenge across sales, and one that SPIN Selling helps to solve.

 Rise of professional procurement